Copyright 2002-2018 David B Craig. All Rights Reserved.

 Q. What happens to my deposit if someone upsets my bid?

 A. Your deposit will be sent back to the person who is listed on the Report of Sale or Upset Bid sheet at the time you placed your bid.
 This will give you notification there has been an upset bid and allow you a chance to go to the Clerk’s office to place an upset bid if you’d like.

 Q. Does the 10-day upset bid period include weekends and holidays?

-A. The day of the Tax Foreclosure sale is conducted counts as Day 1.
-Saturday and Sunday are also counted; however, if Day 10 falls on the weekend or a holiday, the next business day shall be counted as Day 10.
+A. Saturday, Sunday and/or holidays are counted; however, if Day 10 falls on the weekend or a holiday, the next business day shall be counted as Day 10.

 Q. What happens to property when no one raises the County’s opening bid at a Tax Foreclosure Sale?

 A. If no initial or upset bid is submitted on the Tax Foreclosure property, Cumberland County and/or the City of Fayetteville will be confirmed as the winning bidder and such property may be sold at a later date.
 (For a list of surplus properties please see the County of Cumberland, NC Tax Office webpage or contact the County's Attorney's Office)

 A. We allow about 14 days from the date you are confirmed as the successful bidder to bring in the full amount of the funds to our office.
 These funds will have to be certified funds or cash.

 Q. What happens if I cannot make the full/final payment?